nguyenph88/Stockometry/README.md

 1. **Historical Trend Analysis** (Last 6 days): Identifies sectors with consistent positive/negative sentiment trends
 2. **Today's Impact Analysis**: Evaluates today's high-impact news events and their sector implications

+The final, high-confidence prediction comes when these two things align.
+For example, if the Technology sector has a positive historical trend and there's a positive impact event today, the bot flags it as a strong signal and then drills down to find the specific stocks mentioned in today's news.

 ## Key Features
 - **11-Sector Coverage**: Technology, Healthcare, Financial Services, Consumer Discretionary, Consumer Staples, Energy, Industrials, Materials, Real Estate, Communication Services, Utilities
 - **NLP-Powered Analysis**: Uses spaCy for entity extraction and FinBERT for financial sentiment analysis